+The University of Western Ontario

+SOCIOLOGY 3306B - 001 Investigating the Social World: Quantitative Research Methods Winter 2022 Mondays 1:30pm-4:30pm / SSC 1032

+Instructor: Yoko Yoshida, PhD

+Office Hours: Thursdays (11am -1pm)

+Email: yoko.yoshida@uwo.ca 3 hours, 0.5 course

+Course Description

-Western The University of Western Ontario SOCIOLOGY 3306A - 200 Investigating the Social World: Quantitative Research Methods Fall 2021 Mondays 1:30pm-4:30pm / SSC 1032 Instructor: Yoko Yoshida, PhD Office Hours: Tuesdays (11am - 12pm: Online via zoom /12pm -1pm: in person) Email: yoko.yoshida@uwo.ca 3 hours, 0.5 course Course Description The goal of this course is to provide the students with a sophisticated understanding of both evaluating and conducting quantitative social science research.
+The goal of this course is to provide the students with a sophisticated understanding of both evaluating and conducting quantitative social science research.
 Starting from the formulation of research questions and working through data collection and analysis, this course introduces the quantitative research process and exposes students to concepts, analytic tools and procedures, which are fundamental to conducting quantitative research in social science.
 Throughout the course, an emphasis will be placed on the relationship between theory and methods, the meaning behind the numbers, and telling stories based-on the evidence.

-This course will be run synchronously with two parts: 1) Lecture - Online and 2) In-person Workshops & Labs.
-Please be noted that the Workshops & Labs may be changed into an online format, following public health protocols.
-For the lecture component, the lecture slides and recorded materials will be posted online prior to the inperson class time.
-Students are expected to do the readings and review the lecture materials on your own prior to the class time.
-Then, the class will meet in-person for Workshop & Lab sessions to solidify the weekly contents.
-The in-person class will start at 1:30pm on Mondays, and will be held up to 2 hours.
-The specific schedule and topics covered in the course can be found in the "Course Schedule and Readings" section of this outline.
+This course will be run with two parts: 1) Lecture and 2) Workshops & Labs.
+Please be noted that the course may change to an online format in accordance with changes in public health protocols.

 Prerequisite(s):

-Both Sociology 2205A/B and Sociology 2206A/B Note: This course is mandatory for third-year Sociology students in an Honours specialization.
+• Both Sociology 2205A/B and Sociology 2206A/B Note: This course is mandatory for third-year Sociology students in an Honours specialization.
 Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you may be removed from this course and it will be deleted from your record.
 The decision may not appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.
+Antirequisite(s): none Course format:

-Antirequisite(s): none Learning Outcomes At the end of the course, students will be able to: - understand the process of quantitative research in social science; - develop a set of quantitative research questions, which are theoretically informed and grounded in existing research; - appreciate the relationship among theory, concepts, measures, and analytical design; - assess and evaluate best practices in research methods of data collection; - apply uni-variate, bi-variate, and multi-variate analysis to produce empirical evidence; and - interpret the results of multivariate quantitative data analyses.
+Although the intent is for this course to be delivered in-person, the changing COVID-19 landscape may necessitate some or all of the course to be delivered online.
+During the period of remote learning, the course will operate with two components: 1) Lecuture- asynchronous and 2) Online Forum - synchronous over zoom.
+Lecture sliedes and video clips will be posted on OWL and students are expected to review them on your own prior to the Online Forum (zoom session).
+In the Forum, we will review contents and learn necessary tools to conduct course project.
+In addition, the important announcements will be made during the Forum.
+You are expected to join the Forum weekly.
+Starting time of Online Forum will be posted on the OWL.
+The course will start with an online format at least until the end of January 2022.
+The format after January will be announced in class.
+Learning Outcomes At the end of the course, students will be able to: - understand the process of quantitative research in social science; - develop a set of quantitative research questions, which are theoretically informed and grounded in existing research; - appreciate the relationship among theory, concepts, measures, and analytical design; - assess and evaluate best practices in research methods of data collection; - apply uni-variate, bi-variate, and multi-variate analysis to produce empirical evidence; and - interpret the results of multivariate quantitative data analyses.
 Required Texts:

 Textbook: Singleton, R. and B. Straits.
 2018.
 Approaches to Social Research, 6th Ed.
 Oxford University Press.
-For the details of the textbook purchase, please visit the UWO bookstore website for this course. https://bookstore.uwo.ca/textbooksearch?campus=UWO&term=W2021A&courses%5B0%5D=200 UW/SOC3306A Weekly reading assignment is listed in "Course Schedule and Readings".
+For the details of the textbook purchase, please visit the UWO bookstore website for this course.
+Weekly reading assignment is listed in "Course Schedule and Readings".
 Required supplemental readings: